 Now that you have a handle on the main features, you are all set to try out the rest!

 For a detailed description of all features, please download our Knowledge Base PDF.

-Note: If you are using Google Chrome in Windows, you may have to right click the PDF icon, and then choose "Open link in new tab".
+Note: If you are using Google Chrome, you may have to right click the PDF icon, and then choose "Open link in new tab".